MaisarahS/ICT171-LAB-/README.md

 after that, worked on the terminal on both the vm and my mac to see if things are working well and reflected onto the commands written

+# day2

+making TCO : between hardware, software, licensing (need to use google sheets or excel)) calculate break-even point and 3 year projections